 avoid any confusion

 Gradebook – grading can be complex in shared topics due to different SAMs.
-Please make sure you contact eLearning support for
+Please make sure you contact your eLearning support team for

 assistance with setting up the gradebook as early as possible

 What do shared topics look like?

 Shared sites are mostly the same as a regular FLO sites, but with a couple of minor differences.

 Shared sites have different names to regular FLO sites, to make it clear that the site is shared.
 The name starts with the word Shared, with the rest of the name varying depending on what sites have been shared.
 See the images below

-An internal and distance availability have been shared.
+An internal and online availability have been shared.

 Two different locations have been shared – Bedford Park and the Riverland.

 A thesis can comprise of several smaller topics, all with identical content.
 Sharing these availabilities reduce the number of sites that need to be managed.